rancherfederal/carbide-docs/docs/classified-provisioning-docs/usage.md

 ## Creating a Carbide Cloud Credential

-1. In the Rancher MCM's menu, access Cloud Credentials (`Cluster Management` -> `Cloud Credentials`)
+1. In the Rancher Mananger menu, access Cloud Credentials (`Cluster Management` -> `Cloud Credentials`)

 2. Select `Create` and choose `Amazon`.

-3. Choose a name, enable the `Carbide Instance Credential`, select the default region for your environment, and click `Create`.
+3. Choose a name, click the toggle to enable the `Carbide Instance Credential`, select the default region for your environment, and click `Create`.

     ![Create Carbide Cloud Credential](/img/classified-provisioning/create-carbide-cloud-creds.png)

 ## Creating a Classified Cluster

-1. In the Rancher MCM's menu, access `Cluster Management` and click `Create`.
+1. In the Rancher Manager menu, access `Cluster Management` and click `Create`.
 Ensure the `RKE2/K3s` toggle is enabled and select `Amazon EC2`.

 2. Select the Cloud Credentials created in the previous step, then add node pools as you normally would for provisioning a cluster from Rancher.